fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 traceroute, so additional information is needed.
-Another scenario is described in {{I-D.ietf-v6ops-icmpext-xlat-v6only-source}}: when an IPv6-only node runs the customer-side translator (CLAT, {{RFC6877}}), traceroute to an IPv4 destination can not represent intermediate IPv6-only routers.
+Another scenario is described in {{I-D.ietf-v6ops-icmpext-xlat-v6only-source}}: when an IPv6-only node runs the customer-side translator (CLAT, {{RFC6877}}), traceroute to an IPv4 destination can not represent intermediate IPv6-only routers as they do not have IPv4 addresses.

 The goal of this specification is to have a mechanism to provide additional useful information about the identification of a node